LabKey/labkey-ui-components/packages/components/docs/immer.md

 circle.radius = 10; // circle.radius is now 10!
 I thought using produce made it immutable!
 ```

-To make a class immutable with Immer you first annotate the class with a [Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) called
+To make a class immutable with Immer you first annotate the class with a [Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)
 provided by Immer called `immerable`:

 ```ts